Particular/docs.particular.net/nservicebus/compliance/business-continuity.md

 ## Disaster recovery

-- All our software and services have multiple backups.
+- All software and services have multiple backups.
 - All third party dependencies have a manual backup procedure.